blikman96/portfolio/README.md

         A couple of small tasks from Upwork.

-        ● Developed a module of comments with uploading pictures ● Developed page "About"
+        ● Developed a module of comments with the pictures uploader ● Developed page "About"
         ● Improved UI and UX